RCS-Box API

 terms_label | string | No | Display label for the terms link (default: Impressum) |

-website_label | string | No | Display label for the website link (default: Webseite) |
+website_label | string | No | Display label for website_uri (default: Webseite) |

 hosting_region | string | Yes | One of EUROPE, NORTH_AMERICA, ASIA_PACIFIC |